carolinah14/turtle_crossing_game/README.md

 - `scoreboard.py` — Level display and game over message

-## Concepts Practiced
+## 🧠 Concepts Practiced

-- Classes and objects
+- Classes and objects (OOP)

-- Composition and inheriting
+- Composition and Inheritance

 - Lists for storing multiple objects and tracking their state